willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 ---
 layout: post
-title: Milkshake
+title: Announcing Toad - a universal UI for agentic coding in the terminal
-categories: [tech,sour grapes,side mission,markdown]
+categories: [tech,sour grapes,side mission,markdown,toad]
 ---

 I'm a little salty that neither Anthropic nor Google reached out to me before they released their terminal-based AI coding agents.

 You see until recently I was the CEO of Textualize, a startup promoting rich applications for the terminal.
 Textualize didn't make it as a company, but I take heart that we built something amazing.
-There is now a thriving community of folk building TUIs that I am still a part of.
+There is now a [thriving community](https://discord.gg/Enf6Z3qhVr) of folk building TUIs that I am still a part of.

-So you will understand why when I finally got round to checking out [Claude code](https://www.anthropic.com/claude-code) and [Gemini CLI](https://github.com/google-gemini/gemini-cli) I was more interested in the terminal interface than the AI magic it was performing.
+So you will understand why when I finally got round to checking out [Claude code](https://www.anthropic.com/claude-code) and [Gemini CLI](https://github.com/google-gemini/gemini-cli), I was more interested in the terminal interface than the AI magic it was performing.
 And I was not impressed.
-Both projects suffer from jank and other glitches inherent to terminals that we solved in Textualize years ago.
+Both projects suffer from jank and other glitches inherent to terminals that Textualize solved years ago.

 How did I react to this?
 I did what any well adjusted code-monkey would do in this situation.
-I built a prototype across two afternoons in a nerdy caffeine-fueled rage while listening to metal music.
+I built the following prototype across two afternoons in a nerdy caffeine-fueled rage while listening to metal music.

 [![Toad](../images/toad2.png)](../images/toad2.png)

 | [![Toad](../images/toad1.png)](../images/toad1.png) | [![Toad](../images/toad3.png)](../images/toad3.png) | [![Toad](../images/toad4.png)](../images/toad4.png) |

+*The rainbow throbber may be OTT.
+It might go.*